electric-sql/pglite/docs/docs/sync.md

 - `unsubscribe()`<br>
   Unsubscribe from the shape.
 Note that this does not clear the state that has been synced into the table.

+### `ShapeStreamOptions`

+- `url: string`<br>
+  The full URL to where the Shape is hosted.
+This can either be the Electric server directly, or a proxy.
+E.g. for a local Electric instance, you might set `http://localhost:3000/v1/shape/foo`

+- `where?: string`<br>
+  Where clauses for the shape.

+- `offset?: Offset`<br>
+  The "offset" on the shape log.
+This is typically not set as the ShapeStream will handle this automatically.
+A common scenario where you might pass an offset is if you're maintaining a local cache of the log.
+If you've gone offline and are re-starting a ShapeStream to catch-up to the latest state of the Shape, you'd pass in the last offset and shapeId you'd seen from the Electric server so it knows at what point in the shape to catch you up from.

+- `shapeId?: string`<br>
+  The server side `shapeId`, similar to `offset`, this isn't typically used unless you're maintaining a cache of the shape log.

+- `backoffOptions`<br>
+  Options to configure the backoff rules on failure

+- `subscribe?: boolean`<br>
+  Automatically fetch updates to the Shape.
+If you just want to sync the current shape and stop, pass false.

+- `signal?: AbortSignal`<br>
+  A `AbortSignal` instance to use to abort the sync.

+## Limitations

+- It is currently not possible to sync multiple shapes into the same table, as shape subscriptions require being able to drop all data and start over.
+We are working on a fix for this case, but the current version will throw if a shape is synced into the same table more than once.

+- In order to maintain transactional consistency, data is aggregated in-memory until we can guarantee its consistency, which might create a lot of memory usage for very large shapes.
+We are working on resolving this issue, and it is only a problem for initial syncing.

 ## Sync using legacy Electric